-- ensuring updates to the programme are completed - training is provided to those delivering RSE
+- ensuring updates to the programme are completed - training is provided to form tutors and pastoral tutors on an annual basis

-Those delivering RSE are responsible for:
+Form and Pastoral Tutors are responsible for:

 - delivering the RSE curriculum in a sensitive way - modelling positive attitudes to RSE - monitoring progress - responding to the needs of individual learners, including those with SEND as we recognise that pupils with SEND may be more vulnerable to exploitation, bullying and abuse (including peer on peer abuse).
 RSE must be accessible for all learners and tutors will differentiate and personalise their delivery to ensure accessibility.
-Where there is a need for adults to tailor content and delivery to meet the specific needs of learners, they will be guided by the content of the Pupil Passports and seek support from key workers, PSHCE Coordinators and/or the SENDCo as necessary. - informing the PSHCE Coordinators of those learners whose parents wish them to be withdrawn from the non-statutory components of RSE.
+Where there is a need for tutors to tailor content and delivery to meet the specific needs of learners, they will be guided by the content of the Pupil Passports and seek support from key workers, PSHCE Coordinators and/or the SENDCo as necessary. - informing the PSHCE Coordinators of those learners whose parents wish them to be withdrawn from the non-statutory components of RSE.
 Responding appropriately to pupils whose parents wish them to be withdrawn from the non-statutory components of RSE.

 Staff do not have the right to opt out of teaching RSE.
-Staff who have concerns about teaching RSE are encouraged to discuss this with the Executive Headteacher.
+Staff who have concerns about teaching RSE are encouraged to discuss this with the Executive Principal.